MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 ## Guards

-As mentioned above you can add a guard to a match arm by adding an `if` clause after the pattern.
+As previously mentioned, you can add a guard to a match arm by adding an `if` clause after the pattern.
-This guard will run _after_ the pattern has been matched but _before_ the expression on the right-hand-side of the arrow is evaluated.
-If the guard expression evaluates to `true` then the expression on the right-hand side of the arrow will be evaluated, if it evaluates to `false` then it will be considered a "failed match" and the next match arm in the `match` expression will be checked.
+This guard will run _after_ the pattern has been matched but _before_ the expression on the right hand side of the arrow is evaluated.
+If the guard expression evaluates to `true` then the expression on the right hand side of the arrow will be evaluated, if it evaluates to `false` then it will be considered a failed match and the next match arm in the `match` expression will be checked.

 ```move